Nathan-Butler7/ticket-lifecycle/README.md

 - Full name: Karen
 - Phone Number: 5038884757
 - Help Topic:
-- Issue Summary: " ".
+- Issue Summary: "accounting department needs adobe upgrade, broken".
 - Details: " ".
 - Click 'Create Ticket'.

+2. Open a new tab in the browser (http://localhost/osTicket/scp/login.php), login to the osTicket Helpdesk login page as Helpdesk Agent "John".
+- Username: john
+- Password: Password1
+- Click 'log In'

+3. Click on the new ticket that was just created.
+Read the issue summary and description and observe the properties as a Help Desk Agent (John).

+Set Properties to the ticket
+- SLA Plan: Sev-B (4 hours, 24/7)

+- Help Topic:

+- Assigned to:

+- If you scroll down and observe you can see updates in Ticket Thread.

+4. Continue as John...

+5.

+6.

+7.

+8. Now that everything is fixed we can now finish up the Ticket.
+- Change Ticket Status to "Resolved" and click close.

+- You can check Closed Tickets by logging in back as 'Adminuser'.

 Ticket 3

-Back to the End User osTicket URL (http://localhost/osTicket), click 'Open a New Ticket' at the top of the bar.
+1. Back to the End User osTicket URL (http://localhost/osTicket), click 'Open a New Ticket' at the top of the bar.

 ![Screenshot 2025-05-15 104349](https://github.com/user-attachments/assets/750156d6-057c-433e-b84d-2dac5f9e194b)